sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 application must therefore split the availability into suitable booking lengths.

-The default behavior of the FTW-hourly template is to split the continuous availability stretch into one hour bookable intervals.
+The default behavior of the Sharetribe Web Template hourly listings is to split the continuous availability stretch into one hour bookable intervals.
 This how-to guide illustrates a handful of different cases on modifying booking lengths.

 ## Set booking length to 30 minutes